davisjam/davisjam.github.io/_pages/home.md

 ## 2024

 - Paper on Software Signing: **IEEE S&P 2024**.
 Congrats to Taylor for sharing his MSc thesis with the world.
-- Two educational research papers accepted to **ASEE 2024**.
-Congrats to Sid, Ben, Lexy, and Preeti, and thanks to the patient students of ECE 461.
-- Paschal and I will serve on the program committee for IEEE SecDev 2024.
 - Paper on Cyber Threat Hunt: **USENIX Security 2024**.
 Congrats to Trey for sharing his MSc thesis with the world.
+- Paschal will intern with the security team at Qualcomm this summer.
+Congrats, Dharun!
+- Paper on pre-trained models: **MSR 2024**.
+Congrats to Wenxin and the team!
+- Educational research paper on applying systems thinking to teach threat modeling: **ASEE 2024**.
+Congrats to Sid and Preeti, and thanks to the patient students of ECE 461.
+- Educational research paper on the unfettered use of LLMs in a software engineering course: **ASEE 2024**.
+Congrats to Ben, Lexy, and Sid.
+- Paschal and I will serve on the program committee for IEEE SecDev 2024.
 - Dharun will intern with the RISE team at Microsoft Research this summer.
 Congrats, Dharun!
 - Serving on the EuroSec 2024 PC.
 - Poster on GDPR: **ICSE-Poster 2024**.
 Congrats to the Virginia Tech collaborators!
 - Presentation at Michigan Tech University about software engineering with pre-trained models
-- Paper on pre-trained models: **MSR 2024**.
-Congrats to Wenxin and the team!

 ## 2023